Party City

 New Product Listing Page

-We redesigned each item’s product detail page with the same shopping preference swatches featured in the universal store banner.
-This allowed users to quickly view inventory positions and add items to their cart without interacting with a modal.
+We also redesigned each item’s product detail page with the same shopping preference swatches featured in the universal store banner.
+This enabled users to view inventory positions directly on the page, removing the confusion caused by a hidden modal.

 Old Product Detail Page